DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 <br/><br/>

-### Travel time based on the Address type (since the data isn't clear I created a middle ground for each entry, however the results will obviously not be very accurate)
+### Travel time based on the Address type (since the data isn't clear I created a middle ground for each entry at the cost of result accuracy)

 ```sql
 Select address_type,